lin9x/AV-Sepformer/README.md

 ### Data preparation
 Scripts to preprocess the voxceleb2 datasets is the same as which in MuSE.
 You can dirctly go to this [repository](https://github.com/zexupan/MuSE) to preprocess your data.
 Pairs of our data is in data_list
+*
 ## Training
-First, you need to moodify the various configurations in config/avsepformer.yaml for training.
+First, you need to modify the various configurations in config/avsepformer.yaml for training.

 Then you can run training: